A more holistic approach to health and wellness.

 At Pomfret, we treat the whole person.
 Our dedicated team of doctors, nurses, and counselors work together as a team to offer the preventative care, comprehensive treatment options, and social-emotional guidance our students need to stay happy and healthy on the Hilltop.

-The center employs five registered nurses and three certified counselors.
+The center employs five registered nurses and two certified counselors.
 It also maintains close ties with two local doctors.
 Dr. Nancy Austin, who serves as medical director for the school, is available to meet with students on campus every Monday, Wednesday, and Friday from 7:30 a.m. to 8:30 a.m.
 She is also available for scheduled appointments in her Putnam Office as needed.
 Dr. Perry Mandanis, our visiting psychiatrist, is available by request.

 Our Health Center is staffed by a team of registered nurses who perform routine physical assessments, treat common illnesses and injuries, and administer medications under the direction of the school physician.
 These skilled practitioners are also available for private consultations.
 In the event that a student needs care after the Health Center is closed, a nurse is always on-call, and if necessary, will accompany the student to Day Kimball Hospital in nearby Putnam to seek medical treatment.